FairwindsOps/charts/stable/insights-agent/README.md

 `{report}.resources` | CPU/memory requests and limits for the report |
 `{report}.image.repository` | Repository to use for the report image |
 `{report}.image.tag` | Image tag to use for the report |
-`kubebench.deploymentMode` | Changes the way this plugin is deployed, either `cronjob` where it will run a single pod on the `schedule` that will pull the data necessary from a single node and report that back to Insights. `daemonset` which deploys a daemonset to the cluster which gathers data then a cronjob will gather data from each of those pods. `daemonsetMaster`  is the same as `daemonset` except the daemonset can also run on masters. | `daemonsetMaster`
+`kubebench.mode` | Changes the way this plugin is deployed, either `cronjob` where it will run a single pod on the `schedule` that will pull the data necessary from a single node and report that back to Insights. `daemonset` which deploys a daemonset to the cluster which gathers data then a cronjob will gather data from each of those pods. `daemonsetMaster`  is the same as `daemonset` except the daemonset can also run on masters. | `cronjob`
 `kubebench.hourInterval` | If running in `daemonset` or `daemonsetMaster` this configuration changes how often the daemonset pods will rescan the node they are running on | 2
 `kubebench.aggregator` | contains `resources` and `image.repository` and `image.tag`, this controls the pod scheduled via a CronJob that aggregates from the daemonset in `daemonset` or `daemonsetMaster` deployment modes. |
 `trivy.privateImages.dockerConfigSecret` | Name of a secret containing a docker `config.json` | ""